davidscn/matrix-free-dealii-precice/README.md

 ## How to add a test case ?
 All test cases are located in the (sub)directory `./include/cases/`.
 You can add your own case by copying one of the existing cases or editing the `./include/cases/case_template.h` file.
 Have a look at the description in the respective files for further information.
-Afterwards, you need to add your new case to the `./include/cases/case_selector.h` and recompile the program.
+Afterwards, you need to add your new case to the `./include/cases/case_selector.h` and `./include/parameter/parameter_handling.h`, and then recompile the program.

 ## I still have open questions
 If you still have questions, you can ask them preferably on [GitHub discussions](https://github.com/DavidSCN/matrix-free-dealii-precice/discussions) here or alternatively in one of the [preCICE community channels](https://precice.org/community-channels.htm).